Skin Cancer Removal & Reconstruction

 What should I do if I have a suspicious lesion/mole?

 Mr Kenton-Smith will see you and advise you at a consultation.
-If a mole or dark patch is suspicious it can normally be removed at the time of your first visit.
-This can usually be performed under local anaesthetic.
+If a mole or dark patch is suspicious, it can usually be removed during your first visit, usually under local anaesthetic.

 What happens if the lesion/mole turns out to be melanoma?

-The results from the excision biopsy (analysis) of the mole are normally available within one week.
-At this time Mr Kenton-Smith will advise you of the result.
+The results from the excision biopsy (analysis) of the mole are generally available within one week.
+Mr Kenton-Smith will advise you of the result at this time.
 Further surgery to perform a wider local excision, where more tissue is taken, is generally required.
-For melanoma in situ (pre-melanoma) a 5 mm margin around the whole of the excision biopsy is required.
-For frank melanoma 1-2 cm is required around the whole of the lesion.
+For melanoma in situ (pre-melanoma), a 5 mm margin around the whole of the excision biopsy is required.
+For frank melanoma, 1-2 cm is required around the whole lesion.
 The second procedure significantly improves survival.

 What is sentinel node biopsy?